AlmasShintemirov/CppND-Memory-Management-Chatbot/README.md

 # CPPND: Memory Management Chatbot

-This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.
+This is my personal solution for the third course project, Memory Management Chatbot, in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) program.
 <img src="images/chatbot_demo.gif"/>

 The ChatBot code creates a dialogue where users can ask questions about some aspects of memory management in C++.
 After the knowledge base of the chatbot has been loaded from a text file, a knowledge graph representation is created in computer memory, where chatbot answers represent the graph nodes and user queries represent the graph edges.
 After a user query has been sent to the chatbot, the Levenshtein distance is used to identify the most probable answer.
 The code is fully functional as-is and uses raw pointers to represent the knowledge graph and interconnections between objects throughout the project.